This post may contain affiliate links. Please read the disclosure policy to learn more.

 During the cold autumn and winter months, I love to make my own simmer pots, and often do so a few times per week.
 Stirred together in a stock pot and simmered on the stovetop, these homemade fragrance blends (basically a stovetop potpourri) offer a natural alternative to room sprays, candles, wax plug-ins, air fresheners, and other artificial scents.

-Around the holiday season, my simmer pots often feature winter-appropriate combinations of nutmeg, cranberries, cloves, rosemary, cardamom, chestnuts, and pine.
-But as we head into warmer weather, I wanted to come up with a blend of scents to help me “think spring,” instead of making me feel like it’s still Christmastime.
+Around the holiday season, my simmer pots often feature fall and winter-appropriate scents, like pumpkin spice, gingerbread, or cranberries.
+But as we head into warmer weather, I like using scent blends that allow me “think spring,” instead of making me feel like it’s still Christmastime.

 An Easy Spring Simmer Pot Recipe

 This DIY simmer pot recipe features blueberries, lemon, lavender, and mint.
-(Incidentally, this combo would make a tasty beverage, too!)
+(Incidentally, the combo of lemon and blueberry makes a refreshing beverage, too!)
 It smells absolutely heavenly, and could not be easier to make.

 To prepare, simply fill a large pot with water, add the ingredients (I’ve included measurements, but you can “eyeball it” if you wish!) and simmer on the stovetop over very low heat.
 Within minutes, you’ll be enjoying the lovely scents of spring.

-In addition to being super easy to make, this lavender and lemon simmer pot allows plenty of flexibility.
+In addition to being easy to make, this lavender and lemon simmer pot allows plenty of flexibility.
 You can double up on the ingredients you love (an extra tablespoon of lavender, for instance, or an additional cinnamon stick) or omit ingredients you don’t have on hand.
-You can also change things up by including other fruits, herbs, and spices—see my suggestions below.
+You can also change things up by including other fruits, herbs, and spices.
+See my suggestions below.

 Simmer pots are particularly great because they’re easy to reuse.
 Once you’ve finished enjoying the fragrance, remove the pot from the stovetop and cover it with a lid.
 When it’s time for another hit of lavender, cinnamon, and lemon, just top up the pot with additional water, return to the stovetop, re-warm, and enjoy.
-I usually get 2-4 uses out of each simmer pot.
+I usually get at least two simmers out of each pot.

 The only requirements for this recipe are a pot and a stovetop.
 I prefer to use a large, heavy-bottomed stock pot, but you can also use a medium saucepan.
 (I make smaller simmer pots all the time—just reduce the ingredients and the amount of water, so everything fits in the pan with a few inches of room at the top.)